lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction2.md

 Let's dive deeper to understand how does Isomap work:
 1. It applies KNN to find k nearest neighbors for every data point.
-2. Then it builds a neighborhood graph to remain the connections between neighbours.
+2. Then it builds a neighborhood graph to maintain the connections between neighbours.
 Non neighbours are not connected.
 3. Applies MDS (multidimensional scaling) to compute each data pair's shortest distance on the graph, and project to a lower dimension while maintaining the between-point distances.

 As we can see, Isomap is a non-linear dimensional reduction method aiming at preserve the local structure.